cja393 | undergraduate

-Compare and contrast the political, ideological, and religious origins of organized crime groups.
+- Compare and contrast the political, ideological, and religious origins of organized crime groups.

-Explain the relationship between early ethnic or racially organized crime and contemporary youth gangs.
+- Analyze the relationship between organized crime and terrorist activity.

-Analyze the scope of domestic organized crime groups and identify their interrelationships.
+- Analyze the scope of domestic organized crime groups and identify their interrelationships.

 The Evolution of Organized Crime and the Drug Business

-Explain the role of corrupt political machines in fostering organized crime.
+- Explain the evolution of organized crime.

-Identify changes in the various business interests of organized crime over the last 150 years.
+- Identify changes in the various business interests of organized crime over the last 150 years.

-Explain the evolution of organized crime.
+- Explain the role of corrupt political machines in fostering organized crime.

 Organized Crime's Political and Corporate Alliances

-Describe the legal limitations of law enforcement and intelligence agencies in dealing with organized crime.
+- Describe the legal limitations of law enforcement and intelligence agencies in dealing with organized crime.

-Explain the relationship of organized crime to politics, business, and the law.
+- Explain the relationship of organized crime to politics, business, and the law.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.